-We also recommend that you review the journal's instructions to authors to ensure they are up to date with current guidelines.
-These instructions should clearly state what is expected of authors and what the journal will do in cases of suspected misconduct such as plagiarism or data fabrication.
-You may wish to provide a link to the COPE flowcharts (http://publicationethics.org/resources/flowcharts) and Retraction Guidelines (http://publicationethics.org/resources/guidelines).
+The instructions to authors will need reviewing to ensure they are up to date with current guidelines.
+They should clearly state what is expected of authors and what the editor will do in cases of suspected misconduct such as plagiarism or data fabrication.
+You may wish to provide a link to the COPE flowcharts and retraction guidelines.
 Writing clear instructions is not easy.
-You should consider consulting with colleagues, the publisher, or a language editor to ensure journal instructions are not ambiguous.
+You should consider consulting with colleagues, the publisher or a language editor to ensure journal instructions are not ambiguous.
 In the submission system you may wish to provide a check list of what is expected from authors to maintain standards of manuscripts.

-As the editor, you are responsible for everything published in your journal, and you should therefore take all reasonable steps to ensure the quality of this material, recognizing that journals and sections within journals will have different aims and standards.
+Editors are responsible for everything they publish and should therefore take all reasonable steps to ensure the quality of this material, recognising that journals and sections within journals will have different aims and standards.

-Decisions to accept or reject a paper for publication should be based only on the paper's importance, originality, and clarity, and the study's relevance to the remit of the journal (see also section 9 on editorial independence).
+Editors' decisions to accept or reject a paper for publication should be based only on the paper's importance, originality, and clarity, and the study's relevance to the remit of the journal (see also section 9 on editorial independence).